memsql/memsql-perf-tools/docs/01_intro.md

         stap -I. -v -e 'probe querystart { println(probestr) }'

-(you need the binary in your path for the `process("memsqld")` part to work)
+(you need the binary in your path for the `process("memsqld")` part to work) (note that if you run this and get a horrifying compiler error, you may be on the wrong kernel version; e.g. I think I compiled my SystemTap on a 4.4 machine, tried running it 4.7, got a scary error, then rebooted into 4.4, and all was well).

 There also appears to be a new runtime for system tap that uses BPF [11].